MizaGBF/GBFLT/readme.md

 `assets/buttons`: 50x50 pixels, PNG format.
 Looking for a particular boss icon?
 Check out [GBFAL](https://mizagbf.github.io/GBFAL/), then make sure to resize the image.
 Other sizes will work but might not look nice.

+### Further Modding
+If you want to add a visual theme, you have to modify the following:
+- Add your theme to `assets\themes\main.tcl` to redirect it to your TCL file.
+- Edit `tracker.pyw` (line 25 on the current version) and add your theme to the rotation.

+If you need to edit `save.json`, the file is structured this way (for version 1.29 at the time of this writing):
+- An object containing:
+    - "version" key and the version string of the tracker by which this file was generated.
+    - "last" key and the name of the last Raid modified.
+    - "settings" key and an object, containing the states of various settings of the tracker.
+    - "history" key and an object containing:
+        - A raid name as a key and an object structured as:
+            - A name of a rare item (either bar or sand are supported currently) and a list of integer.
+One of those integer represents at which total or chest count the item was dropped on.
+The list size must match the number of this item dropped.
+The tracker automatically set it to the appropriate size and fill with Zero (which means "Unknown") if needed.
+    - "favorites" key and a list of twelve elements (one for each function key on a keyboard, up to F12 included).
+Elements are either the name of a raid associated to the function key, or `null` if not associated.
+    - Each raid names as keys with an object as a value, containing the following:
+        - An item name and its associated integer.
+If the item name is an empty string, it matches the raid button instead.
+The integer is the number of times that the item dropped or raid beaten.